How to help young people who feel lonely

 • gently encourage them to reflect on their experience of the breakdown, if appropriate.

-Encourage them to take steps
+Encourage them to take small steps

 Taking steps towards rebuilding and maintaining connections can be difficult if low mood or social anxiety is keeping a young person feeling stuck.
 Despite lots of people experiencing loneliness, loneliness can bring on feelings of shame if we feel like 'something is wrong with us' - even when this isn't true.
 Reminding young people that loneliness is a common feeling and not a personal failing can go a long way in reducing feelings of shame.